tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 Okay I’m at the treeline.
 Honestly I’m getting goosebumps.
-Struggling nervously with the flashlight I think about how childhood me would feel seeing me now.
-I think the version of me that heard this story from the older kids, would feel pride.
-Knowing they’d grown up to be brave enough to do this.
+Struggling nervously with the flashlight, I think about how childhood me would feel seeing me now.
+I think the version of me that heard this story from those older kids, would feel pride.
+Knowing I’d grow up to be brave enough to do this.

 I am going to try and get lost in there as fast as possible so the way out, after I turn on my gps, will be as short as possible.
 I’m doing this properly but not religiously.
 I don’t think a god cares how you get to a spot you haven’t been before.
 That must be true.